pratyakshajha/Machine-Learning-Problems/README.md

-# Machine-Learning-Problems
+# Machine Learning Problem Set

-A collection of different types of machine learning problems that I have solved.
+A collection of machine learning problems ranging from toy datasets to web-scraped datasets.
+This repo is currently being updated.
+Any contribution and feedback is welcome.